-A quick search on the internet will lead you to a number of perfectly suitable Word templates which will get you started on your SME health and safety policy.
+A quick search on the internet will lead you to a number of perfectly suitable Word templates.
+These can facilitate your start on your SME health and safety policy.
 However, you may want to speak to a professional to ensure you have taken in to account all possible risks at every stage of your business to avoid any nasty surprises in the future.

-No matter what the workplace, or the nature of the work conducted, there is going to be an element of risk associated with every business.
+No matter what the workplace, or the nature of the work, there is going to be an element of risk with every business.
 The key here is to do everything you can to identify where those risks lie, and what you can do as an employer and as a business, to reduce those risks.

 Conducting risk assessments for each activity that takes place will help to address these potential issues.
 Remember, if you have fewer than five employees you do not have to write anything down.